nickknw/nickknowlson.com/_posts/2012-07-17-seven-languages-week-3-day-2.markdown

 ---
 layout: post
 title: "Seven Languages: Week 3 (Prolog) - Day 2"
+description: Writeup about topics and exercises from Day 2 of Prolog from the book Seven Languages In Seven Weeks.
 ---

 Day 2 of Prolog really emphasized its declarative aspects for me.
 Writing Prolog